 I also learned not to put so many coffee grounds in the garden from the local coffee shop because they put too much nitrogen into the soil in my raised garden beds.
 I guess I put way too many in my planter areas to get rid of the cats in the neighborhood when my flower pots, potato pots, and raised gardens became their litter box.
 Yep, we learn something new every year, right?
 Coffee grounds are good, but not the amount I used, just to clarify my statement.
 The pH level was off and I had to add additional nutrients to offset those coffee grounds to have a successful garden.
 I call it a learning curve.

 I have also learned when to plant and when not to plant certain seeds or plants in my area.
 I live in Southern Utah where my climate zone is #8A.
 If you have a local family-owned garden center in your area, I highly recommend you go there and get a printout of the times you can plant certain vegetables and other plants or trees you would like in your garden.
-It’s all about the soil, the seeds, the plants and the watering.
+It’s all about the soil, the seeds, the plants, and the watering.
 I would have to say soil is the biggest learning curve for people.

 Start Your Garden:

 - Good soil: I start with Miracle Grow planting soil.
 You can buy this at most big box stores or nurseries, plus the items listed below.
 I also buy lots of rotted-manure, and organic compost.

 - Gloves: I buy them every year at the end of the growing season for 1/2 price.